Page by Bob Leathers with Contributions From Many Family and Friends

 - The underground stables at Hanna were removed from the mines.
-The livestock was now kept outside at the mule barn.
-The mules and horses were taken to the mine each morning and returned to the barn each evening.
+The livestock was now kept outside the mine at the Mule Barn.
+The mules and horses were now taken to the mine each morning and returned to the barn each evening.
 This move eliminated the need for flammable materials in the mine.
-The underground stables that caught fire during the 1903 and 1908 explosions significantly affected the No. 1 mine, adding to the raging inferno.
+The underground stables that caught fire during the 1903 and 1908 explosions significantly affected the No. 1 Mine, adding to the raging inferno.

 - Electric locomotives or motors were installed in all the Union Pacific Coal Company Hanna underground mines, doing away with some of the horse and mule power in the mine.
 The mines were also equipped with water lines throughout for sprinkling purposes to keep everything damp in hopes of preventing coal dust explosions.

 - The Wyoming population was 145,965 people, with 11,282 of those living in Carbon County.

 - The Union Pacific Coal Company's No. 3.5 Underground Mine at Hanna was opened for development.
 The mine started coal production in 1912.